UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 The calendar that hung on the refrigerator was from last year.
 I looked through it for any information Sandy might have left.
 There was nothing through all twelve months, not even an appointment or days marked off.
 I took it off and tossed it in the trash.
 I’d get an updated one later.

 The old-style Victorian wasn’t what I was used to, but I wanted things in the house to be as close as possible to how they were when Sandy lived there.
 It was surprisingly easy to get comfortable in the large, brooding house.
-I began to feel at home even though there was an air of unease to the place.
+I began to feel at home even though there was a slight air of unease to the place.

 The first night, after moving in boxes of my things, I tried relaxing in the living room and watching TV.
 The eerie, quiet house somehow made me nervous but also put me at ease.

-As I sat on the couch, which was covered in a light layer of dust, I heard noises.
+As I sat on the low back couch, which was covered in a light layer of dust, I heard noises.
 There was a sound coming from within the walls.
 Some type of movement.
 Bumping and thumping.
 Rats.
 There had to be rats scurrying in the walls.

 I got up from the couch to get a better feel for my new home.
 I wanted to see Sandy’s art studio in the cellar.
 I opened the basement door, next to the kitchen in the hall, and walked down the wooden steps into the basement.
-Spider webs hung from underneath the steps and in corners near the ceiling.
+Spider webs hung from underneath them and in corners near the ceiling.

 Metal shelving stood against the brick wall on the left.
 Pieces of pottery painted in various colors sat on each shelf along with small statues of the human figure, male and female.
 Sandy’s accurate attention to anatomy was uncanny.

 I shut the door, then took the trip from the basement up two flights of stairs to the second floor.
-In the center of the master bedroom where Sandy slept was the large bed, its sheets neatly done, probably the work of the groundskeeper.
+In the center of the master bedroom where Sandy slept was her large bed, its sheets neatly done, probably the work of the groundskeeper.

 I perused the books on the shelves.
 Much of it was about art and history.
 Many were about the paranormal and the occult.
 From what I knew, Sandy was never interested in that stuff.